Envy of Angels: Production

 The album was the last with the guitarist David Long, who left the band as the Mutton Birds continued working in the UK and Europe.
-Long was replaced by the London-based New Zealand expatriate Chris Sheenan.
+Long was replaced by the London-based New Zealand expatriate Chris Sheehan.
 "David was the most homesick of all of us and the least in love with the associated paraphernalia of being in a band," McGlashan said.